 Though I have made some institutional videos for scientific organisations earlier, I do not any more undertake such projects that can be easily executed by others. it would be more fruitful to strengthen the hands of the existing staff to undertake such tasks, given the user friendly media technologies available today.

 However, I am willing to take up the more challenging task of communicating any specific research work done by specific labs or on specific topics.
 A combination of scientific understanding on the one hand, and social needs on the other, is needed for executing such productions.
 This is not found in most media producers in India and therefore my services are needed.
-And I will fulfill this need.
+And I will fulfil this need.

 I also undertake projects related to Strategic communication on behalf of scientific organisations.
 The process involves an analysis of the communication needs of the organisation, and a brainstorming session with the top management on the present strengths, weakness and opportunities.
 A detailed list of recommendations with specific actionable points would be provided.